OpenTTD/grfcodec/README.txt

   01 and the property being set is not variably lengthed.
 For these purposes, "variably-lengthed" means anything that is not a byte, extended byte, word, or doubleword.
+House/industry tile action 2 <num-sprites>: Changed to the number of valid sprite blocks (<sprite> followed by 3 or 6 bytes of meta-deta), but not if either the original or new values are 00.
-Action 2 <nvar>: Only corrected if a corrected value exists that makes the sprite length agree with nvar.
+Variational action 2 <nvar>: Only corrected if a corrected value exists that makes the sprite length agree with nvar.
-Action 2 <nrand>: Only corrected if a corrected value exists that makes the sprite length agree with nrand, and the corrected value has exactly one bit set.
+Random action 2 <nrand>: Only corrected if a corrected value exists that makes the sprite length agree with nrand, and the corrected value has exactly one bit set.

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you